Sigmmma/mek/readme.txt

 1. Run upgrade.py
 2. Yeah, thats it.

-If you need to try to reinstall the arbytmap module(because you installed the Visual C++ compiler and you are trying to get the accelerator modules to install) then run reinstall_arbytmap.py
+If you need to try to reinstall the arbytmap module(because you installed the Visual C++ compiler and you are trying to get the accelerator modules to install) then simply run the uninstall.py script and then the install.py script.